Skip to Main Content

 Pre-Library Tutorial (Canvas U100 Library Module)

-Synchronous In-person Sessions
+In-person Sessions

-Remember: U100 is not a research course.
+Remember: U100 is not an intense research course.
 The library sessions and the information competence project aim to provide a gentle introduction to research at the University level.
 Very few students will understand a traditional peer-reviewed article, and requiring them to use one may in fact be detrimental to their understanding of doing research and learning how to incorporate it into their own projects.
 For example, Time magazine can be a fine work to cite on a freshman annotated bibliography.
 The goal is to ensure that your students read and understand the articles they have chosen.

-Report ADA Problems with Library Services and Resources
+Report ADA Problems with Library Services and Resources.
+Resources on this page may require Document Viewers